AlexZurek/urban-airship-tags/README.md

     $ ruby --version
     ```

 2. Install the `bundler` gem and use it to install the dependencies listed in the `Gemfile`.
-If you're using Ruby 2.6+ this step isn't necessary since the `bundler` gem is now one of the standard gems shipped with Ruby.
+If you're using Ruby 2.6+ you should just be able to run `bundle install` since the `bundler` gem is now one of the standard gems shipped with Ruby.

     ```bash
     $ gem install bundler